An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example: Introduction

 \section{Introduction}

-Healthcare policy makers are often tasked to allocate healthcare resources under constrained budgets and uncertain contexts.
-Their final choice can be informed by health economic evaluations, which often rely on decision models to synthesize evidence from different sources and project long-term outcomes of different alternatives.
-A commonly used decision model is the cohort state-transition model (cSTM), often referred to as a Markov model.\textsuperscript{ \hyperlink{ref-Kuntz2017}{1}}
+Policymakers are often tasked with allocating limited healthcare resources under constrained budgets and uncertainty about future outcomes.
+Health economic evaluations might inform their final decisions.
+These economic evaluations often rely on decision models to synthesize evidence from different sources and project long-term outcomes of various alternative strategies.
+A commonly used decision model is the discrete-time cohort state-transition model (cSTM), often referred to as a Markov model.\textsuperscript{ \hyperlink{ref-Kuntz2017}{1}}